-Wendy is currently a nutritionist at the Healthy Teen Project, where she works as part of multi-disciplinary team to provide treatment for teenagers struggling with eating disorders.
-Previously, she was the Head Adolescent Eating Disorder Dietitian for NS-LIJ’s Cohen’s Children’s Hospital of New York from 2001-2011.
+Wendy is a Certified Eating Disorder Registered Dietitian and Approved Supervisor through the International Eating Association of Eating Disorder Professionals.
+Wendy was the Head Adolescent Eating Disorder Dietitian for NS-LIJ’s Cohen’s Children’s Hospital of New York from 2001-2011.
 Wendy administered and analyzed over 1000 indirect calorimetry studies to determine adolescents’ metabolic needs.
-She has published research in the areas of metabolism, osteoporosis, and menstruation in adolescents (link to research articles).
+She has published research in the areas of metabolism, osteoporosis, and menstruation in adolescents.
+Wendy worked at the Healthy Teen Project from 2014-2016, where she worked as part of multi-disciplinary team to provide treatment for teenagers struggling with eating disorders.

 DURING A SESSION:

 During a session, we will discuss your symptoms, current concerns, and goals.
-I will review your medical and weight history, exercise routine, medications and supplements, and of course will review your overall nutritional foundation.
+I will review your medical and weight history (including growth curve is a child/adolescent), exercise routine, medications and supplements, and of course will review your overall nutritional foundation.
 We will explore whether your energy consumption matches your energy expenditure, whether your diet is balanced, how frequently you are eating throughout the day, your dietary quality as well as your consistency.
 We will also explore other concerns that may come up, such as whether there are “good” foods and “bad” foods, rituals around eating, and/or the avoidance of certain food groups.
 Using a collaborative approach, we will then come up with a game plan.
 This may include nutritional guidelines, recommendations, and/or a detailed meal plan.

 To support treatment, Wendy also offers: